-See the long curtain hanging besides the doggie dish?
+See the long curtain hanging beside the doggie dish?
 That’s a drop cloth curtain I hung to hide the water heater.

 The hot water heater was a huge eye-sore and this is the easiest way to cover it up but still have access to it if something goes wrong.